Ixmoon/Gigabyte-Fan-Battery-Center/README.md

-# Gigabyte/Aorus Fan Battery control center
+# Gigabyte/Aorus Fan Battery Control Center

 ### Highlights & Features
 - **Lightweight & Efficient:** A minimal footprint application with extremely low CPU usage.
 When minimized and not in Auto-Fan mode, it consumes **zero CPU**, ensuring no impact on performance or battery life.